mooinglemur/zsmkit/README.md

 Priorities 1-3 would typically be used for short jingles and sound effects.

 When composing/arranging your music and sound effects, keep channel use in mind.
-For more seamless playback, sound effects are best written to be played on channels that are not used by your main BGM music, or are otherwise less noticeable if they are taken over by the higher priority playback.
+For more seamless playback, sound effects are best written to be played on channels that are not used by your main BGM music, or choose channels whose absence in your BGM are less noticeable if they are taken over by the higher priority playback.

 ## Building and using in your project